IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    option to the data model outlined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
    It empowers customers to define a customized intent topology specifically tailored for their network slices.

+### Consideration on Reusing ACTN VN for Network Slicing

+   The ACTN VN model provides a self-consistent method for expressing connectivity intent (Type 1 VN) and optional path constraints (Type 2 VN) using TE metrics and TE objective functions defined in
+   {{!RFC8795}}.
+Type 2 VN path constraints rely on Type 1 VN for expressing connectivity intent.

+   On the other hand, network slice services provide connectivity intent equivalent to Type 1 VN, using SLO and SLE attributes in a technology-agnostic manner not tied to TE technologies.
+This distinction is detailed in Appendix D of {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

+   Reusing the Type 2 VN for defining customer intent topologies alongside the network slice service model would result in duplicated configurations of connectivity intent and would bind the network slice solution to TE technologies.

+   The proposed models in this draft aim to deliver a solution equivalent to Type 2 VN within the context of network slicing.
+This complements the existing solution outlined in
+   {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}, while ensuring consistency.

 ## Data Model Relationship

    The data model presented in this document builds upon the generic network